 The Handy Dan pan had a mold number of 74H.
 As with the Jumbo Skillet, which was mold number 75H, only one mold was needed because only a small number of these pans were produced.

 In 1992, clothing retailer Eddie Bauer offered a unique cast iron pan in its stores.
 This pan was only available for a brief period of time, as it was never produced after 1992.
-Cast iron cookware historians have debated as to the origin of this pan: it may have been produced by Birmingham Stove & Range in its final days; or, perhaps Lodge modified the mold design of the Handy Dan corn stick pan to produce this pan.
+Cast iron cookware historians have debated as to the origin of this pan: it may have been produced by Birmingham Stove & Range in its final days; or, perhaps an Asian manufacturer modified the mold design of the Handy Dan corn stick pan to produce this pan.
 Click on the picture for a larger image.

 Return to home page: Birmingham Stove and Range